eicc27/Pixcrawl-Full/README.md

     * You should modify the path to your own browser's cache path.
     * Note that there are small but fatal difference between browsers'(e.g., IE, Chrome, Edge, Opera...) initialization with Selenium.
 You may search the method on the Internet.

+    * At the last part of the program, I finally chose ALLOCATIVE(allocate a certain length of urls for the function to operate) not DISTRIBUTIVE(give processes a single url at a time).
+If a higher accuracy is needed, consider using distributive method instead.

 3. Because of hurriedness, the coding style is not very uniform and sometimes might cause confusion.
 At the beginning and some vital points, I've tried my best to add some annotations to make things clear.
 Anyway, I would never spare my apologies for any problems caused.

 ## Instuctions of the program itself